jito-foundation/jito-solana/priority-fee-sharing/README.md

 3. **Configure Datasources**

-   During import, map the following datasources:
+   During import, map the following datasources ( Reach out to Jito for datasources ):

    | Template Variable | Your Datasource | Description |
    |------------------|-----------------|-------------|